rmcmillan34/algorithmic-trading-learning-roadmap/README.md

 This repository is designed to be used as a local repository, to organise resources, and learning materials, adaptable for individual use or collaboration, and suitable for any level of experience.

+## Why Build This Roadmap?

+After 15 years as a technician, and completing postgraduate studies in cybersecurity, I realised that I am ready to retire, and since I’ve yet to hit the lottery, **algorithmic trading felt like the next best shot** at financial independence... with the added benefit of needing less luck and more skill.

+But making it in this space requires more than just enthusiasm.
+It demands fluency across multiple disciplines:

+- Software engineering and version control
+- Mathematics and statistics
+- Data science and machine learning
+- Financial markets and trading strategies
+- Cloud infrastructure and automation

+After accumulating **hundreds of gigabytes of books, courses and materials**, I knew that I needed a system to avoid drowning in content.
+I also wanted to find the **best possible resources** without wasting time jumping between outdated blog posts, half-finished courses, and noisy forums — so I’ve gathered them all in one place.
+With community input and regular updates, **we can all skip the fluff and focus on learning what actually matters**.

+And this is what I came up with, a **modular learning system** I’m building to keep myself accountable, organized, and always moving forward.

+If you’re also chasing financial freedom through algorithmic trading — and want a roadmap that respects both depth and structure — you’re in good company.

+👉 **Feel free to star the repo, share it with others, or open a pull request to improve any section — let’s build this together.**

 ## Repository Structure